Greg Edwards (DJ): Later years - DJ work including 'Caister Soul Weekender' and 'Soultasia' appearances

 He has been a regular guest DJ at the Caister Soul Weekender, the UK's largest and longest running soul music event which dates back to April, 1979 and held at the Vauxhall Holiday Park in Great Yarmouth.
 These were held twice each year although due to the Covid-19 outbreak cancelled in 2020 and 2021.

 In May, 2015 he took part DJ'ing at the 'Happy Days Festival' held at Imber Court, a parkland and recreational facility in East Molesey, Surrey.
 More recently he has DJ'd bringing his 'Soul Spectrum' classics to the 'Soultasia' event which featured music from the biggest soul & disco artists of all time.
 This was held at the Promenade Park, Maldon, Essex on 24, July 2021 as a "lifetime celebration of soul & disco".
 He also appeared at the 'Berkshire Soultasia' event held at Windsor Racecourse on 13, August 2021.

-Current work

-Edwards continues to work as a DJ, travelling to venues around the UK on a regular basis.
-He also has a show on radio station Mi-Soul on Sundays from 1pm to 3pm, called 'Soul Spectrum'.